shade-labs/orbslam2/README.md

  shaderobotics/orbslam2-ros2
 ```

 The image currently defaults to running the mono example with the `TUM1` settings.
+The instructions to change that are below.

 ### Standalone